tag-ai/crypto-database/README.md

-# Crypto-twitter mongodb daily update
+# Crypto-twitter MongoDB Daily Update

 *Only compatible with python 3*